 Check forums to see if there’s any explanation other than power supply issues.
 As with the crash issues, many computer experts could be able to help.

 Blue screen crashes usually mean something is happening with the primary operating system.
 Sometimes, power fluctuations can cause the OS to have issues.

 So, in this case, the computer is failing to keep your components running correctly.

 4. You hear unknown PC case noises

 Sometimes, unknown noises mean something has come loose or is having issues.

 When you hear an odd noise, check all your devices.
 It could also be good to take apart specific devices and examine their parts if you can or have the know-how.

 However, don’t take apart your power supply; you could seriously hurt yourself.

-A high-pitched hiss or whine could be caused by electromagnetic interference from things like power strips or lights.
+A high-pitched hiss or whine could be caused by electromagnetic interference from power strips or lights.
 Move your power supply away from the interference and see if the problem persists.

 If the noise continues, you may have faulty internal components and need to replace your power supply.